40 Cal.

 Calvin Alan Byrd (born December 17, 1979), professionally known by his stage name 40 Cal., is an American rapper.
 He was a member of now-defunct American hip-hop group The Diplomats.

-Byrd made his first appearance on the self-titled theme song, "40 Cal" for the Dipset album Diplomatic Immunity 2.
-He took a part on MTV2's Fight Klub MC battles.
+Byrd made his first appearance on the self-titled theme song, "40 Cal", for the Dipset album Diplomatic Immunity 2.
+He took part in MTV2's Fight Klub MC battles.